On the Mumford-Tate conjecture for hyperk\"{a}hler varieties: Introduction

 \subsection{Results}

-We study the Mumford--Tate conjecture for hyperk\"ahler varieties.
-The conjecture is known to hold in codimension~$1$ for these varieties, thanks to work of Andr\'{e}, \cite{Andre1996}.
-Our first main result extends Andr\'{e}'s theorem to arbitrary codimension for hyperk\"{a}hler varieties $X$ over $k$ that are of $\mathrm{K}3^{[m]}$-type, \textit{i.e.}, such that the complex manifold~$X(\mathbb{C})$ is a deformation of the Hilbert scheme of zero-dimensional subschemes of length~$m$ on a $\mathrm{K}3$ surface.
+Our main result establishes the Mumford--Tate conjecture for hyperk\"{a}hler varieties $X$ over $k$ that are of $\mathrm{K}3^{[m]}$ or $\mathrm{OG}10$-type, \textit{i.e.}, such that the complex manifold~$X(\mathbb{C})$ is a deformation of the Hilbert scheme of zero-dimensional subschemes of length~$m$ on a $\mathrm{K}3$ surface \cite{beauville1983varietes} or of O'Grady's ten dimensional hyperk\"{a}hler manifold \cite{O'G99}.
+The second Betti number of $X$ is $23$ in the first case and $24$ in the second.

-\begin{theo} The Mumford--Tate conjecture holds in any codimension for hyperk\"ahler varieties of $\mathrm{K}3^{[m]}$-type and all powers of any such variety. \end{theo}
+\begin{theo} Let $X$ be a hyperk\"{a}hler variety of either $\mathrm{K3}^{[m]}$ or $\mathrm{OG}10$-type.
+Then, the Mumford--Tate conjecture holds in any codimension for $X$ and for all self-products $X^{j}$. \end{theo}

-Our method yields a sufficient condition for the validity of the Mumford--Tate conjecture in any codimension for an arbitrary hyperk\"{a}hler variety with $b_2>3$.
-Our condition holds under the assumption of abelianity of the even Andr\'{e} motive of $X$, and we obtain the following result.
+Our second result establishes the Mumford--Tate conjecture in any codimension for a hyperk\"{a}hler variety with $b_2>3$ whose even Andr\'{e} motive is abelian.

 \begin{theo} Let $X$ be a hyperk\"{a}hler variety such that $b_2(X)>3$.
-Assume that, for all $i$, the $i$-th K\"{u}nneth component of the Andr\'{e} motive of $X$ is an abelian motive.
+Assume that, for all $i\geq 0$, the even component of the Andr\'{e} motive of $X$ is an abelian motive.
 Then, the Mumford--Tate conjecture holds in any codimension for $X$.
 In particular, the Hodge and Tate conjecture for $X$ are equivalent. \end{theo}